 - Beat the heat and keep it cool with light colors in a deep pool.

 - Or soak up the sun with a shallow, dark-bottomed pool – it’s up to you!

 Much like a black car sitting in the sun on a hot day, a dark bottomed pool finish absorbs heat from the sun.
 We have seen dark quartz or pebble pools pick up as much as 8-10 degrees of water temperature on a hot day.
 A shallow pool or a spa will heat up quicker than a deeper pool.

 Ready to resurface your pool?
 Call the experts at Alan Smith Pools to schedule your free consultation today!

 Now that you know your pool resurfacing options, it’s time to take the next step.
 Simply call Alan Smith Pools at 714-613-4593 today so we can get started on resurfacing your pool!
-It’s easy to schedule your free consultation – just call us or click the button below to contact us online and schedule!
+It’s easy to schedule your free consultation – just contact us online and schedule !